 Featured Stand Up Paddle Boards

-It boasts manoeuvrability & stability in a short package; Fin Setup: Comes standard with Quad and Thruster fin boxes; Recommended Rider Weight Range: Up to 85kg; :: Women > Surfboards
+It boasts manoeuvrability & stability in a short package; Fin Setup: Comes standard with Quad and Thruster fin boxes; Recommended Rider Weight Range: Up to 85kg; :: Unisex > Surfboards

 The Stand Up Paddle Board Watersport has been around for a long time, but in recent years has become extremely popular mainly due to the aerobic nature of the sport and the amount of fun that it provides.
 We compare Stand Up Paddle Boards, Paddles, Wetsuits, Rash Vests, Accessories and more from leading Surfing Retailers to bring you the best prices for the top brands.